Norma McCorvey: Early life

-While working at a restaurant, Norma met Woody McCorvey (born 1940), and she married him at the age of 16 in 1963.
+While working at a restaurant, Norma met Elwood "Woody" McCorvey (born 1940), and she married him in 1964 when she was still 16.
 She later left him after he allegedly assaulted her.
 She moved in with her mother and gave birth to her first child, Melissa, in 1965.
-After Melissa's birth, McCorvey developed a severe drinking and drug problem.
+After Melissa's birth, Norma developed a severe drinking and drug problem.
 Soon after, she began identifying as a lesbian.
 In her book, she stated that she went on a weekend trip to visit two friends and left her baby with her mother.
-When she returned, her mother replaced Melissa with a baby doll and reported Norma to the police as having abandoned her baby, and called the police to take her out of the house.
-She would not tell her where Melissa was for weeks, and finally let her visit her child after three months.
-She allowed McCorvey to move back in.
-One day, she woke McCorvey up after a long day of work; she told McCorvey to sign what were presented as insurance papers, and she did so without reading them.
-However, the papers she had signed were adoption papers, giving her mother custody of Melissa, and McCorvey was then kicked out of the house.
-Her mother disputed that version of the events, and said that McCorvey had agreed to the adoption.
+When she returned, Mary had replaced Melissa with a baby doll and reported Norma to the police as having abandoned her baby, and also told the police to evict Norma from the house.
+For weeks, Mary would not reveal Melissa's whereabouts, and finally let Norma visit her child after three months.
+Mary eventually allowed Norma to move back in.
+One day, Mary woke Norma up after a long day of work; she told Norma to sign what were presented as insurance papers; Norma did so without reading them.
+However, the papers she signed were adoption papers, giving her mother custody of Melissa, and Norma was then kicked out of the house.
+Mary disputed that version of events, and said that Norma agreed to the adoption.

-The following year, McCorvey again became pregnant and gave birth to a baby, Jennifer, who was placed for adoption.
+The following year, Norma again became pregnant and gave birth to a baby, Jennifer, who was placed for adoption.

 Roe v.
 Wade

-In 1969, at the age of 21, McCorvey became pregnant a third time and returned to Dallas.
-According to McCorvey, friends advised her that she should assert falsely that she had been raped by a group of black men and that she could thereby obtain a legal abortion under Texas's law, which prohibited most abortion; sources differ over whether Texas law had such a rape exception.
+In 1969, at the age of 21, Norma McCorvey became pregnant a third time and returned to Dallas.
+According to McCorvey, friends advised her to assert falsely that she had been raped by a group of black men and that she could thereby obtain a legal abortion under Texas law, which prohibited the procedure under most circumstances; sources differ over whether Texas law had such a rape exception.
 Due to a lack of police evidence or documentation, the scheme was not successful, and McCorvey later said it was a fabrication.
 She attempted to obtain an illegal abortion, but the recommended clinic had been closed down by authorities.
 Her doctor, Richard Lane, suggested that she consult Henry McCluskey, an adoption lawyer in Dallas.
 McCorvey stated that she was only interested in an abortion, but agreed to meet with McCluskey.